 If charged, you will get a written summons from the court.
 This will be posted to you or handed to you personally.
 The summons tells you what offences you have been charged with and gives the day and time that you have to be at court and the address of the court building.

 How to check if I have a court summons

 Hopefully you won’t miss your court summons, as it should be sent via recorded delivery, or handed it to you in person (in prison, for example).
 But if you really want to know how to check if you have a court summons, you can find courts or tribunals on the gov.uk website, or call the Courts and Tribunals Service Centre on 0300 303 0656 from Monday to Friday, 8am to 5pm.

 Can the CPS drop charges?

 Getting your charges dropped completely before trial is unlikely, unless the CPS has a compelling reason to do so, such as if the prosecution is unable to gather enough evidence.
 An early guilty plea will normally avoid the need for a trial.
 If you pleaded guilty in the Magistrates’ Court, you should get a reduced sentence and avoid ending up in front of a jury.

 What do I do when at court?

-It is advisable to get to court half an hour before the time you have been given.
-When you arrive, tell the usher that you are there.
+It’s best to go to court half an hour before the time you have been given.
+When you arrive, make sure the usher knows you’re there.
 Usually they wear a black gown and have a clipboard telling them who they should expect.
-If you do not have a solicitor, ask to see the ‘Duty Solicitor’.
+If you don’t have a solicitor, ask to see the ‘Duty Solicitor’.
 You may qualify for free legal advice.